icflorescu/openshift-cartridge-mysql/README.md

 ## Why

-Because the standard OpenShift MySQL cartridge is stuck at 5.5.
+Because the standard OpenShift MySQL cartridge is stuck at 5.5 and some people are keen to use the latest MySQL server features (such as improved support for spatial data).

 ## When to use